fwcd/calescador/README.md

 ## Development

 ### Setup
-First make sure to have a recent version of PHP and Composer installed, e.g. using
+* First make sure to have a recent version of PHP and Composer installed, e.g. using `apt install php php-mbstring php-dom`

-`apt install php php-mbstring php-dom`
+* Then run `composer install` to install the dependencies

-Then run `composer install` to install the dependencies.
+* Run `php artisan key:generate` to generate an application-specific key (locally).

 ### Running
 To run the development server, run